-All incoming first semester students are expected to complete New Student Orientation.
+All incoming first semester students are expected to participate in an orientation program.
 The purpose of these orientations is to inform students about academic, social, and general College policies affecting their growth and success at the College.
-Orientation sessions are hands-on, interactive, and conducive to making new connections.
-Interested students may register by phone or online.
-For Pennsylvania students, orientation sessions are also held at the Bedford County campus.
-There is also a mandatory orientation for all students residing in Willowbrook Woods.
+Orientation is hands-on, interactive, and conducive to making new connections.
+Interested students may register online; additionally, orientation programs are available to students attending the Bedford County campus.